spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 Binary sketch size: 3,368 bytes (of a 8,192 byte maximum)

-A version of the schematic can be found at: https://flic.kr/p/22k9aGt
+A version of the schematic can be found [here](https://flic.kr/p/22k9aGt).
-A video of the lighting effects concept can be viewd at: https://flic.kr/p/E6YUmz
+A video of the lighting effects concept can be viewd [here](https://flic.kr/p/E6YUmz).